Dental Implants – Springdale, AR

 The 4-Step Dental Implant Process

-• The first step is to schedule a dental implant consultation, where we can confirm your candidacy for dental implants and plan your treatment according to your needs.
+The first step is to schedule a dental implant consultation, where we can confirm your candidacy for dental implants and plan your treatment according to your needs.
+This appointment will involve assessing your smile and facial structures, such as your jawbone density, to see if your oral health is in good condition to support the titanium posts.
+We’ll also go over the entire process and provide you with a cost estimate of the treatment.

-• Once all of the necessary preparations have been made, we can schedule the surgery to place your dental implants.
-Thanks to Dr. Bollin’s training, we can handle this process in-house instead of referring you to a specialist.
+Once all of the necessary preparations have been made, we can schedule the surgery to place your dental implants.
+Thanks to Dr. Bollin’s advanced training, our team can handle the process in-house instead of referring you to a specialist.

-• After surgery, it takes about three to six months for implant posts to fuse with the jawbone.
-Once we’ve determined that your mouth has healed, we can perform a second, smaller procedure to attach an abutment.
+After surgery, it takes about three to six months for implant posts to fuse with the jawbone via osseointegration.
+This is what will provide the superior stability necessary for a lifelike bite.
+Once we’ve determined that your mouth has properly healed, we can perform a second, smaller procedure to attach an abutment—the small metal connector that will link the restoration to your implant.
+Then you’ll need to take some time to allow your gums to heal.

-• Finally, we can take an impression to design your final restoration, which will be made at a separate dental lab and attached to your implant post during one last appointment.
+Finally, after you’ve recovered from getting your abutment, we can take an impression to design your final restoration, which will be made at a separate dental lab and attached to your implant post during one last appointment.
+On this visit, you’ll receive your new dental crown, bridge, or denture.
+We’ll double-check to see that your bite is comfortable and satisfactory before sending you on your way to enjoy your fully rebuilt smile.

 Benefits of Dental Implants